ASPP/pelita/doc/source/writing_player.rst

 ..
 TODO: how to be notified when a timeout happened.
 ..
 TODO: the universe states will be missing a state

-There are a few more convenience properties available from ``AbstractPlayer``, you should look at the section :ref:`user_api_reference` for details.

 Interacting with the Maze
 =========================